Convolutional autoencoders for the reconstruction of three-dimensional interfacial multiphase flows: Results and discussion

 \subsection{Performance vs. interface representation}

-Figures \ref{fig:comparison_hit_abs} and \ref{fig:comparison_hit_rel} show the absolute and relative reconstruction performance for each dataset using various interface representations.
+Figure \ref{fig:comparison_hit_abs} shows the reconstruction performance for each test dataset using various interface representations.
 The Dice coefficient is generally lowest for the SDF inputs and steadily improves as the interface becomes sharper, plateauing at a dataset-dependent interface thickness $\epsilon$.

 While the Dice metric favors sharper interfaces, a different trend emerges when evaluating the Hausdorff distance.
 For more complex fields containing small drops, the sharpest representations no longer yield the best performance.
-Instead, a moderately diffuse interface representation with $\epsilon \approx \frac{1}{32}$ tends to give the lowest Hausdorff error.
+Instead, a moderately diffuse interface representation tends to give the lowest Hausdorff error.
 A representative example shown in Figure \ref{fig:examples} illustrates this effect: sharper interfaces enable more accurate reconstruction of large-scale features, but at the expense of small-scale ones.
 We attribute this trade-off to the spectral bias of deep neural networks \citep{rahaman2019spectral}, which makes high-frequency features (such as sharp interfaces and fine structures) more difficult to learn during training.
+This interpretation is quantitatively supported by a spectral analysis of the reconstructed fields and reconstruction errors performed in \ref{app:psd}, revealing a systematic attenuation of high-wavenumber content in the autoencoder outputs, particularly for sharp interface representations.

+Volume conservation errors for the dispersed phase are also shown in Figure \ref{fig:comparison_hit_abs}.
+For most datasets, the SDF and the smoothest diffuse interface representation exhibit the largest volume conservation errors.
+The magnitude of the conservation errors are dataset dependent, typically increasing with dataset complexity.
+Nonetheless, consistent with the other error metrics, a moderately diffuse interface representation yields comparatively small errors across all datasets.

 The droplet size distribution is an important quantity of interest in many interfacial multiphase flows.
+We compute droplet size distributions by first converting the reconstructed fields to a sharp interface representation and then applying connected-component labeling to identify individual droplets.
+The volume of each droplet is computed by integrating the indicator function over each connected component.
 In Figure \ref{fig:droplets}, we compare the predicted distribution of droplet size in the reconstructed samples on the synthetic dataset.
 In particular, when we focus on the most complex dataset ($\mu=1$), we observe that the best match to the ground truth was given by a tanh profile with an intermediate interface thickness.
 This observation further supports the conclusion that moderately diffuse interfaces offer the best balance between resolving large and small features.